 - How are the illustrations similar or different in each book?
 Why would the illustrator, Sara Palacios, want to make the illustrations consistent across both books?

-- How do the illustrations in both books help readers understand who Marisol is, her character traits, and her motivations?
+- How do the illustrations in each book help readers understand who Marisol is, her character traits, and her motivations?
 What can readers learn from the illustrations of Marisol?

-- After reading both scenarios where Marisol embraces her identity, what common features or characteristics does a Marisol McDonald book have?
-If students were to write the third book about Marisol, what kinds of things happen in a Marisol story?
+- After reading each book’s scenarios where Marisol embraces her identity, what common features or characteristics does a Marisol McDonald book have?
+If students were to write the fourth book about Marisol, what kinds of things happen in a Marisol story?
 What are some things that will not happen in a Marisol story?
 What central ideas and lessons will be in a Marisol story?

 Further reading on teaching literacy in Second Grade: